-This season, Tiffany Poon will perform debut recitals at the Herbst Theatre presented by Chamber Music San Francisco and Munich’s Herkulessaal presented by Concerto Winderstein’s Klassik vor Acht series.
-In collaboration with Moritzburg Festival, her recording of Antonín Dvořák’s solo and chamber music works with acclaimed cellist Jan Vogler and violinist Chad Hoopes will be released by SONY Classical in summer 2022.
+As a chamber music collaborator, she joined acclaimed cellist Jan Vogler for a series of recitals including a performance of Beethoven’s Cello Sonatas at the Rheingau Music Festival.
+In collaboration with Moritzburg Festival, her recording of Antonín Dvořák’s solo and chamber music works with cellist Jan Vogler and violinist Chad Hoopes were released to critical acclaim by SONY Classical in summer 2022.

-Tiffany received a full scholarship from the Columbia University/Juilliard School exchange program and studied piano with Emanuel Ax and Joseph Kalichstein.
+Tiffany received a full scholarship from the Columbia University/Juilliard School exchange program and studied piano with Emanuel Ax and the late Joseph Kalichstein.
 She was named a John Jay Scholar by Columbia University for her outstanding academic and artistic achievements and in May 2018, she graduated from Columbia University with a degree in philosophy.